Andrzej Krzesiński

-Andrzej Krzesiński (1 October 1927 – 4 November 2024) was a Polish athlete.
+Andrzej Lech Krzesiński (1 October 1927 – 4 November 2024) was a Polish athlete.
 He competed in the men's pole vault at the 1960 Summer Olympics.

 Krzesiński was married to 1956 long jump Olympic champion Elżbieta Duńska until her death in 2015, and they competed together at the 1960 Summer Olympics.
+After retiring from competitive career Krzesiński became a pole vault coach, training among other the 1976 Olympic Champion Tadeusz Ślusarski.
+After 1980 he emigrated first to Great Britain and in 1982 to the United States where he coached vaulters in Oregon until coming back to Poland in 2001.

 Andrzej Krzesiński died on 4 November 2024, at the age of 97.

+His personal best in the event was 4.505 metres outdoors set in 1962 and 4.20 metres indoors set in Warsaw in 1958.